 - Share your folder with individuals with either the “view only” or “organize, add, edit” option.

 - Create a public folder and set the sharing permissions to “anyone with the link can access, no sign in required.”
 For example, let’s say Steve has a list of LTEs he wants local team members to be able to access.
 He could create a public folder with the aforementioned sharing settings and then a subfolder called “LTEs” with the same settings.

 Google Tutorials: How do I?

 - Organizing your files and folders in Google Drive: https://support.google.com/drive/answer/2375091

 - Getting Started with Google Docs: https://support.google.com/a/users/answer/9300503?hl=en

 - Getting Started with Google Sheets: https://support.google.com/a/users/answer/9282959

 - Getting Started with Google Slides: https://support.google.com/a/users/answer/9282488

-Why Use Slack?
-It provides an additional option for providing a digital meeting space for CCL chapters.
+It provides a digital meeting space for CCL chapters.

-- Slack is free and a way to capture the members who want to be the most involved and help them stay engaged
+- Slack is a way to capture the members who want to be the most involved and help them stay engaged.